diambra/docs/content/handsOnReinforcementLearning/_index.en.md

 An alternative approach to scripted agents is adopting reinforcement learning, and the following sections provide examples on how to do that with the most important libraries in the domain.

-DIAMBRA Arena natively provides interfaces to both Stable Baselines 3 and Ray RLlib, allowing to easily train models with them on our environments.
+DIAMBRA Arena natively provides interfaces to SheepRL, Stable Baselines 3, and Ray RLlib, allowing to easily train models with them on our environments.
 Each library-dedicated page presents some basic and advanced examples.

 <div style="font-size:1.125rem;">